ftl999/libkatherine/README.md

 ## Build Notes

-The library uses the following dependencies:
+The library is froked from the libkatherine library of petrmanek and uses the same dependencies:

  - C11 standard library,
  - POSIX threads,
  - BSD socket interface.

-For that reason, it is currently supported *only* on \*nix systems.
+ Since this fork aimes to guarantee full windows compatibility, under windows the POSIX threads are replaced by standard windows
+ API mutexes.

+ The library is developed for Windows 7

 ## Documentation